sftcd/openssl/esnistuff/README.md

 Most recent first...

+- ``make test`` in the main openssl directory is reporting problems (thanks to Niall O'Reilly for spotting that).
+First fail can be reproduced with ``make test TESTS=test_sslmessages V=1`` and indicates that there's a problem with resuming a session.
+Since I did mess with that code (I changed what's stored when ESNI is used), that's likely my fault.
+Will check, but gotta do other stuff first (hence this note:-)

 - Resync'd with upstream.
 Must figure how to automate that.

 - When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get